 Preparing teachers and school leaders to teach and work with all students to meet society's demands for high performance has created new goals and higher standards for educators.
 Accreditation is one measure of quality assurance.

-The School of Education, first accredited by NCATE in 2006, has proven its commitment to producing quality teachers for our nation's children by achieving continuing accreditation in May 2012 under NCATE's performance-oriented standards.
-As part of the NCATE/CAEP accreditation process, each initial or advanced teacher and leader preparation certification program offered within the School of Education submits reports to their Specialty Professional Association (SPA) for Program Review with National Recognition using specialized professional association standards.
+As part of the CAEP accreditation process, each applicable initial or advanced teacher and leader preparation certification program offered within the School of Education submits reports to their Specialty Professional Association (SPA) for Program Review with National Recognition using specialized professional association standards.

 Candidate Performance Data